-- (a) The financial statements, comprising the statements of profit or loss and other comprehensive income, statements of financial position, statements of cash flows, statements of changes in equity and accompanying notes are in accordance with the Corporations Act 2001, and: - (i) comply with Accounting Standards and the Corporations Regulations 2001; and - give a true and fair view of the financial position as at 30 June 2016 and of the performance for the year ended on that date of the Credit Union and of the Group; - (b) The Credit Union and the Group have included in the notes to the financial statements an explicit and unreserved statement of compliance with International Financial Reporting Standards, and - (c) In the directors' opinion, there are reasonable grounds to believe that Queensland Country Gredit Union Limited will be able to pay its debts as and when they become due and payable.
+- The financial statements, comprising the statements of profit or loss and other comprehensive income, statements of financial position, statements of cash flows, statements of changes in equity and accompanying notes are in accordance with the Corporations Act 2001, and: - comply with Accounting Standards and the Corporations Regulations 2001; and (i) - give a true and fair view of the financial position as at 30 June 2017 and of the performance for the year ended on that date of the Credit Union and of the Group; - The Credit Union and the Group have included in the notes to the financial statements an explicit and unreserved statement of compliance with International Financial Reporting Standards; and - In the directors' opinion, there are reasonable grounds to believe that Queensland Country Credit Union Limited will be able to pay its debts as and when they become due and payable.

-Signed for and on behalf of the directors in accordance with a resolution of the Board ull,
+Signed for and on behalf of the directors in accordance with a resolution of the Board

+B. Cullen, Chairman

-B, Collen, Director Dated this 15th day of September 2016
+Dated this 21st day of September 2017